-Stick (SMAW) Welding Technology
+Certificate of Proficiency Stick (SMAW) Welding Technology

-The Certificate of Proficiency prepares students to work in the welding field.
-The certificate program emphasizes knowledge and skill required to work with modern industrial welding equipment using Stick welding techniques.
+The certificate program emphasizes advanced knowledge and skills required to work with modern industrial welding equipment in the Pipe Welding field.
 Students in the program will be prepared for specific American Welding Society (AWS) certifications.